Memories & Dust

 Memories & Dust is the debut studio album by Australian singer-songwriter, Josh Pyke.
 It was released in March in 2007 and peaked at number 4 on the ARIA Charts and was certified platinum in 2020.

 At the J Awards of 2007, the album was nominated for Australian Album of the Year.

-At the ARIA Music Awards of 2007, the album was nominated for five awards, with Pyke winning ARIA Award for Best Adult Contemporary Album, Pyke and Connolly winning ARIA Award for Producer of the Year and Connolly winning ARIA Award for Engineer of the Year.
+At the ARIA Music Awards of 2007, the album was nominated for five awards, with Pyke winning Best Adult Contemporary Album, Pyke and Connolly winning Producer of the Year and Connolly winning Engineer of the Year.